Best Android TVs 2023

-However, if you already have a TV that's working perfectly fine but you want to experience Android TV for yourself, going with a streaming box makes much more sense.
-It plugs into your TV via an HDMI cable, and once it's all hooked up and ready to go, gives your old TV the Android TV interface you get on one of the TVs featured here.
-The market for Android TV streaming boxes is even less populated than televisions with the software built-in, but you can't go wrong with something like the NVIDIA Shield Android TV.
+However, if you already have a TV working perfectly fine but want to experience Android TV for yourself, going with a streaming box makes much more sense.
+It plugs into your TV via an HDMI cable, and once it's all hooked up and ready to go, it gives your old TV the Android TV interface you get on one of the TVs featured here.

 LED stands for "light-emitting diode," and it's the most common type of TV display.
 The panel itself is referred to as an LCD one, and it's an array of pixels that create the final image you see after a backlight shines through them.
 With an LED display, every pixel is lit up when used — even when there are black or dark colors on the TV.

 ULED is an evolution of LED screen technology and stands for "Ultra Light Emitting Diode."
 It's a type of screen technology used specifically by Hisense, with the main benefit over LED being how the screen is illuminated.
 ULED screens offer great local dimming, which translates to less light bleeding/halo effects when there's a bright image on a dark background.
 ULED also gives you a wider color gamut for a more vibrant overall image, along with smoother animations.
-The Hisense H8G Quantum, for example, has a 60Hz refresh rate but can mimic a 240Hz playback thanks to its Motion Rate 240 feature.
+The Hisense U8G Quantum isn't lagging with its 120Hz refresh rate but can also mimic 240Hz playback thanks to its Motion Rate 240 feature.

 As for OLED, this is the highest-end and most expensive type of TV display currently available.
-OLED (or "organic light-emitting diode") panels don't require a backlight for the pixels to create the image you see, seeing as how OLED pixels are able to produce color and light on their own.
-The biggest benefits of an OLED panel compared to an LED one are more vibrant colors and deeper blacks.
+OLED (or "organic light-emitting diode") panels don't require a backlight for the pixels to create the image you see, seeing how OLED pixels can produce color and light independently.
+Compared to an LED, the biggest benefits of an OLED panel are more vibrant colors and deeper blacks.

 Since the pixels of an OLED TV work individually, the entire screen doesn't light up for every image you see.
 So, if you're watching something with a lot of black colors, those pixels in the black area are actually turned off — making your content much more engaging and lifelike.
-OLED TV panels are extremely expensive to make, however, which is why the Sony A8H costs as much as it does.
+However, OLED TV panels are costly to produce, which is why the Sony A8H costs as much as it does.

-Different TVs come with different numbers of HDMI ports, but how many do you really need?
+Different TVs come with varying numbers of HDMI ports, but how many do you really need?
 It all depends on how many devices you plan on plugging into your TV.

-As someone that has a PS4, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four of the HDMI ports on my Hisense H8G Quantum.
-You may not have as many things plugged into your TV, and if not, four HDMI ports might be overkill.
-Just make sure the TV you get has enough for the devices you do have, though, as there's no way to add additional HDMI outputs after the fact.
+As someone with a Chromecast with Google TV, Xbox Series X, Nintendo Switch, and Sonos Beam, I utilize all four HDMI ports on my TV.
+However, you may not have as many things plugged into your TV, and if not, four HDMI ports might be overkill.
+Just make sure the TV you get has enough for the devices you do have, as there's no way to add additional HDMI outputs after the fact.